-GENERAL COMPETENCES The learning process should allow the degree graduates to demonstrate: COL Competences of the subject Structural Determination in Organic Chemistry that contemplate the learning outcomes EUROBACHELOR® /2/ Solve problems effectively(CG4).
+GENERAL COMPETENCES The learning process should allow the degree graduates to demonstrate: 18/ Solve problems effectively(CG4).
 Solve qualitative and quantitative problems following previously developed models(CE14). ility to apply practical knowledge to solve problems related to qualitative and Relate theory and experimentation(CE22). quantitative information.
 Recognise and evaluate chemical processes in daily life(CE23).
 Understand the qualitative and quantitative aspects of chemical problems(CE24).
-Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, planning, control, leadership, decision making and negotiation(CG3).
+GR GR Demonstrate leadership and management skills, entrepreneurship, initiative, creativity, organization, planning, control, leadership, decision making and negotiation(CG3).
 Study skills necessary for professional development.
-These will include the ability to work autonomously.
+These will include the ability work autonomously.
 Demonstrate ability to work in teams both in interdisciplinary teams and in an international context(CG5).
 Learn autonomously.(CG8).
 Demonstrate the ability to adapt to new situations(CG9).
-Students must have developed the learning skills needed to undertake further study with a high degree of autonomy.(CB5).
+IN AL Students must have developed the learning skills needed to undertake further study with a high degree of autonomy.(CB5).